bnb-chain/bnb-chain.github.io/docs/bc-fusion/post-fusion/token-recovery.md

 * The account will be used in the later steps for sending a transaction to BSC.
 So it should have some BNB on BSC for the gas fee.

+* If this BSC address has already been used as the receiver for a token recovery from a BC address, and it is used again for the recovery of the same token from a different BC address, the unlock time will be recalculated, starting from the most recent recovery and extending 7 days forward.

 ### Step 4: Confirm the receiver address and signing.

 ![](../../assets/bcfusion/token-recovery-6.png){:style="width:800px"}